Why Attend?

 - Network with peers and academics at Mizzou.

-Notification of Acceptance will be communicated in early April 2024.
+Notification of Acceptance will be communicated a week after abstract submission.
 Due to the expected volume of presenters, we encourage you to apply early.
-Space is limited.

-The judges will critique all the participants using a set of rubrics and be considered for an award.
-We will have prizes for each category for first, second, and third place.
+The judges (MU faculty from across the school) will evaluate the presenters using a set of rubrics, and the highest scores will receive awards.
+We will have prizes for each category for first, second and third place.

 Perhaps the most exciting part is that we present the GPC People’s Choice Award with a prize of $100.